web-platform-tests/rfcs/rfcs/test262_integration.md

 ## Motivation

 *   **Testing in Browsers:** Provides a standardized way to run Test262 within actual web browsers (both stable and experimental channels), capturing the behavior of the integrated JS engine rather than standalone shells.
 This offers a complementary and more holistic conformance signal, specifically for how ECMAScript behaves within the full web platform environment, which differs from results obtained in isolated JS shells (e.g., as typically presented on `test262.fyi`).
-*   **Unified Infrastructure:** Integrating Test262 allows browser vendors to run this essential suite using the same mature infrastructure (`wptrunner`, CI) and analyze results on the same platform (`wpt.fyi`) as all other web platform features.
+*   **Unified Infrastructure:** Integrating Test262 allows browser vendors to run this suite using the same infrastructure and analyze results on the same platform (`wpt.fyi`) as all other web platform features.
 *   **Operational Efficiency:** This removes the need for vendors to maintain separate infrastructure for running Test262 and attempting to correlate its results with WPT.
 It streamlines the engineering workflow for testing and triaging JS engine behavior.

 ## Detailed Design